Promoting Prostitution: New York Penal Law §§ 230.15 - 230.32

 Because of the nature of the offense, people who are charged with Promoting Prostitution, in any degree, are already starting their case off at a disadvantage.
 Unlike cases dealing with drugs or assaults, there is a moral outrage that the public expresses at individuals who profit from the world's oldest profession.
 They are perceived as manipulative, often violent individuals who prey on the weak and force people into lives of selling their bodies for money.
 If you have been charged with Promoting Prostitution the most important thing to do is immediately start to work on rehabilitating that perception and showing that the witnesses against you are not trustworthy.

 At the Law Offices of Jeffrey Lichtman, the experienced Prostitution attorneys have a deep understanding of the issues concerning Promoting Prostitution and the best way to effectively fight the charges.
-Naturally, in Promoting Prostitution cases the chief witness against you will likely be the prostitute(s) of which you are alleged to have benefitted; therefore, destroying the credibility of those witness is paramount.
-We research and investigate every allegation and witness, finding facts and background information other attorneys may miss, which may be difference between a witness against you coming across as sympathetic or as an opportunistic liar, and could be the difference between jail time and walking away from the case with your freedom.
+Naturally, in Promoting Prostitution cases the chief witness against you will likely be the prostitute(s) of which you are alleged to have benefitted; therefore, destroying the credibility of those witnesses is paramount.
+We research and investigate every allegation and witness, finding facts and background information other attorneys may miss, which may be the difference between a witness against you coming across as sympathetic or as an opportunistic liar, and could be the difference between jail time and walking away from the case with your freedom.
 Call us today at (212) 581-1001 for a free case evaluation.